-Days are getting shorter in late October, and it’s creeping into “too cold for the beach” weather but not cold enough yet for skiing and winter sports.
+Days are getting shorter in late October, and it’s creeping into “too cold for the beach” weather but not cold enough yet for skiing and winter sports in Europe.
 This is why October is always our favourite time for packing the most into an adventurous family holiday abroad.

-Europe may be cooling, but we’ve picked out our favourites from island retreats within easy reach of the UK to fabulous family adventures that can be enjoyed around northern Africa and the Middle East, plus a few European favourites that still appeal in autumn.
+Europe may be cooling, but we’ve picked out our favourites from island retreats within easy reach of the UK to fabulous family adventures that can be enjoyed around northern Africa, the Middle East, and North America, plus a few European favourites that still appeal in autumn.

-Note pad and pen ready?
-Let’s dive into 12 Incredible destinations to get on your October half-term bucket list.
+Got your notepad and pen ready?
+Let’s dive into 14 Incredible destinations to get on your October half-term bucket list.

 - We recommend booking accommodation using online booking tools such as Booking.com for your accommodation and Get Your Guide for your tours and attractions.
-Both of these companies we use extensively ourselves as they offer fabulous last-minute cancellation policies should plans need to change – as they often do in the 2020’s!
+We use Both of these companies extensively as they offer fabulous last-minute cancellation policies should plans need to change.

 - Take out travel insurance!
-It’s more important than ever to think about trip distruptions, cancellations, delays – look for comprehensive traveller coverage here.
+It’s more important than ever to think about trip disruptions, cancellations, and delays.

 1. Do the Theme Parks in Dubai

 A super popular October holiday spot for families looking for some fun in the sun, Dubai is an action-packed centre of activity.
 There are so many family-friendly activities in Dubai it’s hard to know where to start!
-Certainly, the water parks and theme parks will be hot favourites in October.
-A much shorter flight than trekking to Orlando, and most definitely fewer crowds.
+Certainly, the water parks and theme parks will be hot favourites in October—a much shorter flight than trekking to Orlando, with fewer crowds.

-You’ll find water temperature in the Persian Gulf is still a really pleasant 31°C/88°F and rainfall is almost unheard of in October (though not impossible!).
+You’ll find that the water temperature in the Persian Gulf is still a really pleasant 31°C/88°F, and rainfall is almost unheard of in October (though not impossible!).
 Get on the road and explore the mountainous regions of Hatta and Ras Al Khaimah – even a day trip to the very tip of Oman, Musandam for some dolphin spotting!

 2. Beachcomb the Canary Islands